billwestfall/dojo-center.github.io/docs/impact.md

 ### Breaking Down Silos to Drive Cultural Shift and Revenue Growth

-A Fortune 500 business unit, struggling to adopt DevOps for years, unlocked new revenue streams by aligning strategically and executing with passion.
-The cultural shift, achieved through the integration of **systems thinking, emotional intelligence**, and **collaborative frameworks** like Agile and InnerSource, built cohesion between development, operations, project management, cybersecurity, and compliance departments.
-This alignment allowed the organization to embrace innovation and achieve long-term growth.
+A Fortune 500 business unit, struggling for years to adopt DevOps, unlocked new revenue streams by aligning strategically and executing with passion.
+Through its core programming, Mindset Dojo—integrating **systems thinking**, **emotional intelligence**, and collaborative frameworks like Agile and InnerSource—fostered a cultural shift that built cohesion across development, operations, project management, cybersecurity, and compliance departments.
+This alignment empowered the organization to embrace innovation and drive long-term growth.

 **Impact:**